suztopp/customerapiapplication/README.md

 * Searching for a customer by partial name match (first or last name)

 #### Tech Requirements
-* ASP.Net Core 5.1 API - Went with Java alternative
+* ASP.Net Core 5.1 API - Went with logical alternative
 * In memory entity framework store - using h2 database for the simplicity of the database calls and speed
 * Dependency injection - some dependency injections added
 * Basic Unit Tests - JUnit and Mockito used for unit testing controller layer